CATEGORY: AI Insights TIME: 8 Min to Read

 When proofreading and editing a piece of content, people must avoid accepting all the suggestions provided by Grammarly or any other tool they use for proofreading.
 Every writer has their own writing style and uses the language accordingly.
 However, proofreading tools sometimes provide suggestions that ruin the content tone and make it sound robotic.
 Therefore, you should only accept the suggestions that you find correct and ignore all others.

-Also, it can help if you avoid using Grammarly's generative AI.
-When the content is created or paraphrased by AI, a AI detector can quickly trace it and flag it as AI.
-Therefore, it's better to trust and enhance your writing prowess than any AI tool.
+Also, it can help if you avoid using Grammarly’s generative AI.
+When the content is created or paraphrased by AI, an AI detector can quickly trace it and flag it as AI.
+Therefore, it’s better to trust and enhance your writing prowess than any AI tool.

-Final Words
+Final Words:

 Grammarly itself isn’t a bad tool at all and doesn’t bring AI into content.
 However, its misuse creates such issues.
 So, you can use this tool without any worries.
 But, make sure you don’t excessively use its generative AI feature.